trisfaizal/Marketing-Site/_posts/2015-03-04-5-reasons-you-should-use-jekyll.md

 ---
 I recently reached out to a number of people that I consider to be influencers in the Jekyll community - ordinary users passionate enough and vocal enough to contribute code snippets,&nbsp;write about their experience of using Jekyll or open source themes to the community.

-I asked them why they love using Jekyll.
+I asked them why they love using Jekyll in the hope of convincing you give it a try.

 <!-- excerpt stop -->